tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 we achieve the desired behavior, meaning that the value of _counter_ is increased by one <i>and</i> the component gets re-rendered.

 <!-- Lisätään sovellukseen myös nappi laskurin nollaamiseen: -->
-Let's also add a button to the application for resetting the counter:
+Let's also add a button for resetting the counter:

 ```js
 const App = (props) => {